roxk/idlgen/README.md

 1. Know that your existing idl can coexist with idlgen, by simply not touching the relevant .idl and .h files.
 2. Make use of `IdlGenCppInclude` and `IdlGenCppInclude` to selectively include new authored type files
 3. Migrate old idl + .h files to author types one by one.
 Remove existing idl if it has been migrated.
+4. Note that your author types can NOT reference any other implementation type as per the rules.
+Therefore, it's best if you convert your leaf types to author types first.

 ## CI/CD Consideration